TIY-Charleston-Front-End-May2015/notes/11-underscore-and-templating.md

 That's it.
 Now it will loop over each of our restaurants, then append the render `restaurantTemplate(elm)` to `$('.restaurants')`.
 Awesome how that works.
 If we had an external call to Yelp, or to reddit, or to a database that people were inputting their own restaurants and ratings, we wouldn't have to update the HTML every time wtih the new restaurants.
 Underscore will do that for us.
 MAGIC!

-Next time, we'll get into $.getJSON to show how it'll magically update by itself.
+Next time, we'll get into $.ajax to show how it'll magically update by itself.

 Until next time,